 * Unless it was embarrassing, illegal or plain dumb, in which case it wasn't me.

 I've got some photo essays set up at the moment.
 Browse through them.
 Dare ya!
-In addition, as stuff gets finalized, I'm making my home automation and DAT software available for download.
+In addition, I have some software I've written (though I also publish though GitHub now.
 Or perhaps you're interested in my past power consumption and generation?

 I've also put some of my short, and rather silly, movies here.
 Please note, Yahoo! and av.com seem to rank this page pretty high in movie searches—but we only have 50KB/s upload speed!
 The Elvis movies are available, high bandwidth, at skielvis.com.